Science at Glenfield

 In the Early Years Foundation Stage, activities are planned in relation to the “Understanding the World” area of the foundation stage curriculum.
-Children’s progress and achievements are assessed against the Early Learning Goals at the end of reception.
-The activities are planned in a cross curricular way through topic areas that are interesting and enjoyable.
+Children’s progress and achievements are assessed against the Early Learning Goals.

 Key Stage 1

-Pupils will experience and observe phenomena, looking more closely at the natural and humanly-constructed world around them.
+Pupils will experience and observe, looking more closely at the natural and humanly-constructed world around them.
 They are encouraged to be curious and ask questions about what they notice.
-They will develop their understanding of scientific ideas by using different types of scientific enquiry to answer their own questions, including observing changes over a period of time, noticing patterns, grouping and classifying things, carrying out simple comparative tests, and finding things out using appropriate secondary sources of information, such as books, photographs and videos.
-They will begin to use simple scientific language to talk about what they have found out and communicate their ideas to a range of audiences in a variety of ways.
+They will develop their understanding of scientific ideas by using different types of scientific enquiry to answer their own questions, including observing changes over a period of time, noticing patterns, grouping and classifying things, carrying out simple comparative tests, and finding things out using secondary sources of information, such as books, photographs and videos.
+They will begin to use simple scientific language to talk about what they have found out.

 Pupils will broaden their scientific view of the world around them.
 They will do this through exploring, talking about, testing and developing ideas.
 They will ask their own questions about what they observe and make some decisions about which types of scientific enquiry are likely to be the best ways of answering them, including observing changes over time, noticing patterns, grouping and classifying things, carrying out comparative and fair tests and finding things out using secondary sources of information.
 They should draw simple conclusions and use scientific language to talk and write about what they have found.
 They should also begin to recognise that scientific ideas change and develop over time.